-As part of the 2018 Rates and Fees Study, Stantec Consulting Services, Inc. reviewed CRW's methodology and findings and recommends Castle Rock Water do the following:
+As part of the 2019 Rates and Fees Study, Stantec Consulting Services Inc. reviewed CRW's methodology and findings and recommends Castle Rock Water do the following:

-- Implement the proposed 2019 SDFs for water, water resources, and wastewater as well as stormwater DIFs. - Consider including the financing amount on the growth-related cost for Treatment Fee Component calculations.
+- Implement the proposed 2020 SDFs for water, water resources, and wastewater as well as stormwater DIFs.
+The proposed water and water resources SDFs are less than the calculated fees; however, CRW reviews its SDFs annually and will make adjustments if needed in subsequent years. - Consider including the financing amount on the growth-related cost for Treatment Fee Component calculations.
 CRW customers pay principal and interest for debt incurred by PCWRA for plant improvements.
 The growth-related financing costs are currently borne by existing customers and could be reasonably added to the fee calculations.
 In addition, CRW's buy-in component assumes replacement costs less depreciation for its assets.
 The Treatment Fee Component holds constant at the value of principal payments.
 Including interest payments would allow for the recovery of costs due to inflation. - Continue routine updates of customer characteristics data and apply average actual usage by meter size to accurately assess capacity available to serve new customers.
-Continue to use hydraulic capacity meter ratios in assessing SDFs that reflect the potential demands by meter size and type
+Continue to use hydraulic capacity meter ratios in assessing SDFs that reflect the potential demands by meter size and type. - Consider maintaining the SDFs and DIFs constant from 2021 2024 and update if necessary, during the annual rates and fees study.
+Evaluate future length of capital improvement programs to include in the SDFs and DIFs calculations.
+Consider aligning CIP length with customer growth projections and quality of cost information.
+As better cost information is available for future projects, the time period of the CIP to be included in the fee calculations can be adjusted.